ulothrix/readingIsGood/README.md

 ### Mongo Container

-Mongodb image needs to pulled if there is no image on local environment,
-* ``docker pull mongo:latest``

-* ``docker run -d -p 27017:27017 --name reading-is-good-mongodb mongo:latest``
+Please run given command in /mongodb folder;
+* ``docker-compose up``

 ### Application Container
 We do have Dockerfile so,
 * ``docker build -t reading-is-good-app:riga .``

-Link with Mongodb container and run app container
+Link with Mongodb container and run Reading Is Good application container
-* ``docker run -p 8080:8080 --name riga-container --link reading-is-good-mongodb:mongo -d reading-is-good-app:riga``
+* ``docker run -p 8080:8080 --name riga-container --network=mongodb-replicaset_default --link mongodb:davybello/mongo-replica-set -d reading-is-good-app:riga``

+### Postman Collection

+First, ``Postman > collection`` JSON file needs to be imported to Postman.

+Test username and password already given in Postman Collection.
+So please run;
+* ``ReadingIsGood > Customer > Register`` HTTP request.

+Login with registered login email and password.
+No need to write request body, it's already there.
+* ``ReadingIsGood > Customer > Login``

+JWT Token is defined as ``{{access_token}}`` in Postman so again (environment variables are given in ``Postman > env``), no need to copy token in order to request for calls that needs authentication.